 Every title holder of Greek property needs to have a VAT number.
-To obtain a VAT number, you must present yourself to the local tax office that covers the area in which your property belongs to.
-Your lawyer will issue for you a Greek Tax Number and open for you a Greek Bank Account.
+To obtain a VAT number, you must present yourself to the local tax office that covers the area to which your property belongs.
+Your lawyer will issue you a Greek Tax Number and open you a Greek Bank Account.
 Your physical presence is mandatory.

 Step 3: Legal due diligence

 This is the buyer’s responsibility.
 The lawyer that you hired will go to the local land registry where all the title deeds of the area are kept on file.
 Here is where your lawyer will confirm if the property truthfully belongs to the seller and is free of any obligations such as loans, repossessions, etc. An average fee to conduct legal due diligence for an apartment in Athens is roughly 400€ – 500€ and is at the buyer’s expense.

 While the legal due diligence is the buyer’s responsibility, the technical due diligence is at the seller’s expense.
 The seller must provide to the buyer’s lawyer copies of all updated topographic diagrams and architectural plans of the property.
 It is quite common for illegal building works on Greek properties to exist, such as prohibited extensions or added spaces that were never included in the initial architectural plans.
 Fortunately, the law prohibits properties with illegal building works to be sold and it is the seller’s responsibility to make sure that his property’s illegal additions, if any, have been settled at the local tax office.

 Step 5: Property tax